Void074/Void074/README.md

 - Sinatra Template, which I hope to turn into a Ruby gem called **Frank**, heavily inspired by Ruby on Rails
 - Tspace (Tmux Workspaces), another personal project for creating Tmux Worskspaces, inspired by Tmuxniator and VS Code Workspace
-- [GuriaLabs](https://roguelabs.netlify.app/), a blogsite builts and hosted on Netlify (Currently moving site from Jeykell to Svelte and name change to GuraLabs)
+- [GuriaLabs](https://roguelabs.netlify.app/), a blogsite built and hosted on Netlify (Currently moving site from Jeykell to Svelte and name change to GuraLabs)
 - [GuriaLinux](https://gurialinux.netlify.app/), a personal project that is a work in progress

-Most of this projects are mainly for my personal learning and my own consumption, I however, will try as much and possible to make it easier for anyone to use (to some degree).
+Most of these projects are mainly for my personal learning and my own consumption, I however, will try as much and possible to make it easier for anyone to use (to some degree).